Erinyes: Description

 The Erinyes live in Erebus and are more ancient than any of the Olympian deities.
 Their task is to hear complaints brought by mortals against the insolence of the young to the aged, of children to parents, of hosts to guests, and of householders or city councils to suppliants—and to punish such crimes by hounding culprits relentlessly.
-The Erinyes are crones and, depending upon authors, described as having snakes for hair, dog's heads, coal black bodies, bat's wings, and blood-shot eyes.
-In their hands they carry brass-studded scourges, and their victims die in torment.
+The appearance of the Erinyes differs between sources, though they are frequently described as wearing black.
+In Aesychlus' Eumenides, the Priestess of Pythian Apollo compares their monstrosity to that of the gorgon and harpies, but adds that they are wingless, with hatred dripping from their eyes.
+Euripides, on the other hand, gives them wings, as does Virgil.
+They are often envisaged as having snakes in their hair.

 The Erinyes are commonly associated with night and darkness.
 With varying accounts claiming that they are the daughters of Nyx, the goddess of night, they're also associated with darkness in the works of Aeschylus and Euripides in both their physical appearance and the time of day that they manifest.